 I fixed the stacking issue myself for the photo, but it did require getting my fingers messy.
-It would have been inconvenient if I weren’t coming straight home to eat them.
+It would have been inconvenient if I were trying to eat in my car.

-I’m more than willing to be patient with fast food places who try hard to accommodate me and act friendly.
-I know that special low carb orders are relatively uncommon still and can put a wrench in their processes.
+I’m more than willing to be patient with fast food places who try hard to accommodate their customers and act friendly.
+I know that special low carb orders are relatively uncommon and can put a wrench in their processes.

 What you can order

-Bunless burgers, grilled chicken salads (their crispy chicken has too many carbs), small side salads, small-sized chicken nuggets (6 pieces or less), and bunless breakfast sandwiches.
+Bunless burgers, grilled chicken salads (crispy chicken has too many carbs), and bunless breakfast sandwiches.